softchris/golang-book/02-data-types/01-arrays/README.md

 fmt.Println(cap(slice2))
 ```

-Here, the slice has length 2 and capacity 5.
+Here, the slice has a length of 2, and a capacity of 5.

 ### Copy elements